 If there is no sewing school, have you heard the people around you showing an interest in sewing or expressing dissatisfaction at the state of their clothes or a tailor in your area.
 Ask around; Donot start if noone appears interested or start at home with minimum expense on a part time basis to see whether the idea is viable or not.

 Step 2 Decide on your expertise – what you will teach

 Will you be teaching sewing or embroidery or a combination of the two.
 It is better to be concentrating on particular techniques rather than spreading yourself too thin.
 Haven’t you heard of jack – who is into all trades but is master of none.

 If you have to look at books (referring) every time you are teaching a new technique the students would not have a good opinion of you.
-So practise the craft before you teach.
+So practice the craft before you teach.